FlaccidFacade/FlaccidFacade/README.md

-- ✌️👨 Hey, It's Zach !
-Salut, C'est Zach !
+- ✌️👨 Hey, It's FF !
+Salut, C'est FF !
 - 🎓📏 Life long learner and novice teacher.
 Bachelors of Computer Engineering from University of Pittsburgh
 - 👨‍💻🎮🏒🏞️ Interests: development, video games, hockey, and outdoors !
 - 🌱🇫🇷 Learning French
 - 👀📫 Work together ?
 Email me !
   - [ ] 🤝🙌 Make sure the subject is "Collaboration Request"
-  - [ ] 👋👨 to field is "zachary.glenn.turner@gmail.com"
+  - [ ] 👋👨 to field is "google.scientist979@simplelogin.com"
   - [ ] 📚🎯 body field is detailed with intent and subject. ⚠️I will not respond to "Hi!"⚠️
   - [ ] 🖊️🪪 ensure to sign with your name and github.com user